 You may know ginger mint plants (Mentha x gracilis) by one of their many alternate names: redmint, Scotch spearmint, or golden apple mint.
-Whatever you choose to call them, ginger mint is handy to have around, and uses for ginger mint are many.
+Whatever you choose to call them, ginger mint is handy to have around, and the uses for ginger mint are many.
 Read on to learn about growing ginger mint in your own garden.

 Growing Ginger Mint